edward-prosser/corda-docs/content/en/docs/cdl/smart-contract-view/corda-paradigm.md

-# The Corda paradigm - Corda Smart Contracts define what you can't do, not what you can
+# The Corda Paradigm -

+Corda Smart Contracts define what you can't do, not what you can.

 The normal programming paradigm is that in a given context you have a set of available functions that take inputs and produce outputs.
 Other Blockchains, for example Ethereum, use this approach: what you can do with a Solidity Smart Contract is defined by the methods which are made available to the user of the Smart Contract.